radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/23-converting-ldifz-files-to-ldif.md

 # Decrypt LDIFZ Files to LDIF

-This chapter describes how to decrypt an LDIFZ file into a LDIF file using the
+This chapter describes how to decrypt an LDIFZ file into an LDIF file using the
 <RLI_HOME>/bin/vdsconfig utility.

 ## ldifz-to-ldif

-This command decrypts an LDIFZ file into a LDIF file.
+This command decrypts an LDIFZ file into an LDIF file.

 **Usage**